 Hypothyroidism is when the thyroid doesn’t produce enough T3 (triiodothyronine) and T4 (thyroxine).
 This, in and of itself, causes your body to slow down big time.

-Thy thyroid secretes these hormones into the blood, which carries oxygen to the tissues in the body.
+Your thyroid secretes these hormones into the blood, which carry oxygen to the tissues in the body.
 It also helps the body stay warm, utilize energy and keeps the organs working properly.

 There are many causes of hypothyroidism, including: